JBYoderLab/flower_prediction/README.md

 Project description
 -------------------

-This repo contains code to (1) use the [iNaturalist](https://www.inaturalist.org) API to download species observations based on phenology annotations, by modifying code from the [`rinat`](https://cran.r-project.org/web/packages/rinat/index.html) package, and (2) model the relationship between flowering and weather using spatially interpolated records from [PRISM](https://prism.oregonstate.edu) and Bayesian additive regression tree methods implemented in [`dbarts`](https://cran.r-project.org/web/packages/dbarts) with utilities from [`embarcadero`](https://github.com/cjcarlson/embarcadero).
+This repo contains code to (1) use the [iNaturalist](https://www.inaturalist.org) API to download species observations based on phenology annotations, by modifying code from the [`rinat`](https://cran.r-project.org/web/packages/rinat/index.html) package, and (2) model the relationship between flowering and weather using spatially interpolated records from [PRISM](https://prism.oregonstate.edu) and Bayesian additive regression tree methods implemented in [`dbarts`](https://cran.r-project.org/web/packages/dbarts) with utilities from [`embarcadero`](https://github.com/cjcarlson/embarcadero) (for a binary-response model of flowering), or using functions from [`softBart`](https://github.com/theodds/SoftBART) (for a continuous-response model).

+The full analysis, from modeling to predicting flowering activity from historic records ("hindcasting") to analyzing trends in predicted historical flowering activity, is "Temporal Analysis of Reproduction Distributed in Space", or TARDIS.
+This workflow was first demonstrated in the following paper, which should be cited in connection with TARDIS even though we hadn't come up with the clever acronym when it was published:

+> Yoder JB, AK Andrade*, LA DeFalco, TC Esque, CJ Carlson, DF Shryock, R Yeager, and CI Smith.
+2024.
+Reconstructing 120 years of climate change impacts on Joshua tree flowering. *Ecology Letters*, 27, e14478. [doi.org/10.1111/ele.14478](https://doi.org/10.1111/ele.14478)

 ![A Joshua tree with, a conical cluster of white-green flowers on one branch and a cluster of green, golf-ball-sized fruits on another](protocol_manual/Joshua_tree_flowering_fruiting.jpeg "A Joshua tree bearing open flowers and mature fruit, in Walker Pass, California")